How Much Does Vinyl Decking Cost? (2026 Price Guide)

 Vinyl decking membrane installs over 5/8-inch tongue-and-groove plywood or untreated concrete.
 If your existing substrate is in good condition, preparation is minimal: clean it, patch any imperfections, and you're ready to go.

 If the plywood is rotten, warped, or delaminated, you'll need to replace it before installing the membrane.
-Plywood replacement adds $2 to $4 per square foot for materials and labour.
+Plywood replacement adds $2 to $4 per square foot for materials and labour, and full joist or structural repair on a badly deteriorated deck can add $1,000 to $3,000.
 This is the most common unexpected cost in vinyl decking projects, and it's worth inspecting your substrate carefully before budgeting.
+If you are weighing a repair against a full redo, our guide on resurfacing versus replacing a deck walks through the decision.

 2. Adhesive and Sealant